Tapha/mws-laravel/README.md

-# THIS PACKAGE IS NO LONGER MAINTAINED!
+# THIS PACKAGE IS NO LONGER MAINTAINED!!
+FEEL FREE TO MODIFY AND USE BUT AT YOUR OWN RISK!

 # tapha/mws-laravel
 A minimal service provider to set up and use the Amazon MWS API PHP library in Laravel 5.*